Step With Ease

 The number of sessions you might need with a podiatrist depends on various factors, including the nature and severity of your condition, your body’s response to treatment, and whether you’re undergoing conservative management or surgical intervention.
 Here’s a general guide:

-2. Chronic Conditions: Chronic or more complex issues such as plantar fasciitis, bunions, or diabetic foot care often require ongoing management.
-This could mean regular visits over several months or even longer to monitor the condition and adjust treatments as necessary.
+• Chronic Conditions: Chronic or more complex issues such as plantar fasciitis, bunions, or diabetic foot care often require ongoing management.
+This could involve regular visits over several months or longer to monitor the condition and adjust treatments as necessary.

-4. Rehabilitation and Physical Therapy: Conditions requiring physical therapy might need multiple sessions spread over weeks or months, tailored to your progress and specific rehabilitation goals.
+• Rehabilitation and Physical Therapy: Conditions requiring physical therapy may need multiple sessions spread over weeks or months, tailored to your progress and specific rehabilitation goals.

 Each individual’s situation is unique, and a podiatrist will provide a more accurate estimate after assessing your condition.
 It’s important to discuss your treatment plan and expectations directly with your podiatrist to understand the anticipated course of treatment.

-Seeing a podiatrist usually doesn’t require a referral since they are primary health practitioners, accredited by the Australian Health Practitioner Regulation Agency (AHPRA) due to their extensive training, including a rigorous 5-year university degree.
+Seeing a podiatrist usually doesn’t require a referral since they are primary health practitioners, accredited by the Australian Health Practitioner Regulation Agency (AHPRA) due to their extensive training, which includes a rigorous 5-year university degree.

 The process under the EPC/CDM program involves: